Temple of Artemis: Cult and influence

-The archaic temeton beneath the later temples clearly housed some form of "Great Goddess" but nothing is known of her cult.
-The literary accounts that describe it as "Amazonian" refer to the later founder-myths of Greek emigrés who developed the cult and temple of Artemis Ephesia.
+The archaic temenos beneath the later temples clearly housed some form of "Great Goddess" but nothing is known of her cult.
+The literary accounts that describe it as "Amazonian" refer to the later founder-myths of Greek émigrés who developed the cult and temple of Artemis Ephesia.
 The wealth and splendor of temple and city were taken as evidence of Artemis Ephesia's power, and were the basis for her local and international prestige: despite the successive traumas of Temple destruction, each rebuilding – a gift and honor to the goddess – brought further prosperity.

 Large numbers of people came to Ephesus in March and in the beginning of May to attend the main Artemis Procession.

 Artemis' shrines, temples and festivals (Artemisia) could be found throughout the Greek world, but Ephesian Artemis was unique.
 The Ephesians considered her theirs, and resented any foreign claims to her protection.
 Once Persia ousted and replaced their Lydian overlord Croesus, the Ephesians played down his contribution to the temple's restoration.
 On the whole, the Persians dealt fairly with Ephesus, but removed some religious artifacts from Artemis' Temple to Sardis and brought Persian priests into her Ephesian cult; this was not forgiven.
 When Alexander conquered the Persians, his offer to finance the temple's second rebuilding was politely but firmly refused.

 Ephesian Artemis lent her city's diplomacy a powerful religious edge.

 Under Hellenic rule, and later, under Roman rule, the Ephesian Artemisia festival was increasingly promoted as a key element in the pan-Hellenic festival circuit.
 It was part of a definitively Greek political and cultural identity, essential to the economic life of the region, and an excellent opportunity for young, unmarried Greeks of both sexes to seek out marriage partners.
 Games, contests and theatrical performances were held in the goddess's name, and Pliny describes her procession as a magnificent crowd-puller; it was shown in one of Apelles' best paintings, which depicted the goddess's image carried through the streets and surrounded by maidens.
 In the Roman Imperial era, the emperor Commodus lent his name to the festival games, and might have sponsored them.